coleifer/micawber/docs/getting_started.rst

 As you can see, the :py:meth:`~micawber.providers.ProviderRegistry.register` method takes two parameters, a regular expression for valid URLs and a ``Provider`` instance.

-You can use two helper functions to get a populated registry:
+You can use helper functions to get a populated registry:

 * :py:func:`~micawber.providers.bootstrap_basic`
 * :py:func:`~micawber.providers.bootstrap_embedly`
+* :py:func:`~micawber.providers.bootstrap_noembed`
+* :py:func:`~micawber.providers.bootstrap_oembedio`

-The bootstrap_embedly function makes a HTTP request to embed.ly's server asking for a list of providers it supports, so you may experience some latency when using this helper.
+The ``bootstrap_embedly``, ``bootstrap_noembed`` and ``bootstrap_oembedio`` functions make a HTTP request to the API server asking for a list of supported providers, so you may experience some latency when using these helpers.
 For most WSGI applications this will not be an issue, but if you'd like to speed it up I suggest fetching the results, storing them in the db or a file, and then pulling from there.